Things to do when Backpacking Belgrade

 In the museum, you can find a few of Tesla’s letters, personal possessions, and his instruments.
 You can also watch a video about his works and see some live reconstructions of the experiments he conducted.
 Wear rubber soles…

-Thanks to some high profile fanboys and a line of electric card names after him, interest in Tesla’s work is at an all-time high meaning that the museum is now filling up to the point that tourists are been turned away.
+Thanks to some high profile fanboys and a line of electric cars named after him, interest in Tesla’s work is at an all-time high meaning that the museum is now filling up to the point that tourists are been turned away.
+The museum is now the golden boy of Belgrade tourism.
 I therefore wholly advocate calling ahead during high seasons to avoid been turned away.

 Belgrade Fortress and Kalmegdan Park

 Kalmegdan Park sits atop a Belgradian hill overhanging the beautiful, blue Danube and overlooking the whole city.
 Its prominent position was of course born out of its original use as a working fort built to defend Serbia and Belgrade from the advancing Ottoman forces.
 Many Serbian towns and cities have prominent forces which tell the bloody tale of the nations violent middle ages when Christian knights battled the advancing Muhammadans.

 The battlements are still in good condition and you can stroll along them and admire their imposing scale.
 The area around the Fortress has now been shaped into a wonderfully, pleasant park which is a fantastic place for a leisurely stroll.
 Because of the high position, the area is an awesome place to watch the sunset from.
 There are even stalls selling bottles of reasonably priced Serbian beer so you can sink a cold one, watch the suns descent and chat up the locals who come here to hang out.
 This is another solid staple of Belgrade tourism.